pezosanta/duckietown_world_models/README.md

 ### Training the Controller

 The Controller can be trained using the main.py script:
 ```bash
 python main.py
 ```
+We use a SAC controller, which is a Reinforcement Learning algorithm.
+As an input it takes a 1D-array (length: 128) containing the latent vector corresponding to the current observation (length: 64) and the predicted
-The main.py script uses the observation_wrapper.py script to access the already trained VAE and MDRNN models.
+We observation_wrapper.py script to access the already trained VAE and MDRNN models.